IIIF/api/source/api/image/2.1/index.md

 | w,h            | The width and height of the returned image are exactly w and h.
 The aspect ratio of the returned image _MAY_ be different than the extracted region, resulting in a distorted image. |
 | !w,h           | The image content is scaled for the best fit such that the resulting width and height are less than or equal to the requested width and height.
 The exact scaling _MAY_ be determined by the service provider, based on characteristics including image quality and system performance.
 The dimensions of the returned image content are calculated to maintain the aspect ratio of the extracted region. |
 {: .api-table}

-__Deprecation Warning__
-The pct: form of the size parameter will no longer be available in version 3.0.
-{: .warning}

 If the resulting height or width is zero, then the server _SHOULD_ return a 400 (bad request) status code.